jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

     description: The instance to target
   TargetGroupArn:
     type: String
-    description: The target group ARN for Appian
+    description: The target group ARN for the instance
 ```

 #### Sanity checks